 James W. Russell (Ph.D. sociology, University of Wisconsin-Madison) is an expert and activist in retirement policy.
 He is the author of eight books, including Social Insecurity: 401(k)s and the Retirement Crisis, Double Standard: Social Policy in Europe and the United States, and Class and Race Formation in North America.
 He was co-chairperson of the Connecticut Committee for Equity in Retirement, a rank and file advocacy group that initiated a union campaign that won the right of public employees in Connecticut to transfer from their failing 401(k) type plan to the state’s traditional pension.
 He has taught at universities in the United States and as a Fulbright professor in Mexico and the Czech Republic.
-Currently, he is a lecturer in Public Policy at Portland State University in Oregon and an appointed member of the Connecticut Retirement Security Board.
+Currently, he is a lecturer in Public Policy at Portland State University in Oregon.
+He is a member of the National Academy of Social Insurance and an appointed member of the Connecticut Retirement Security Board.

 Social Insecurity is about understanding and finding solutions to the growing retirement crisis facing tens of millions of Americans.

 Since 1981 shaky 401(k) schemes that depend on stock market investing have increasingly replaced secure, traditional pensions.
 The financial services industry encourages the belief that these schemes will produce generous benefits.
 But 30 years after their first introduction, the first generation to retire under these plans has learned that they produce less than half the benefits of the pensions they replaced.